 “Active enrollment means that all of your employees are going to complete an enrollment, regardless of whether or not they want to make changes; they are reelecting their benefit,” says Amanda Babbidge GBA, a Dayforce Certified Implementation Consultant.
 She adds that active enrollment is easier to explain to employees and to clearly identify who must participate, an advantage due to the importance of clear communication when approaching OE.
 Additionally, new elections ensure that records are updated with plan and rate changes, and the dynamic nature of open enrollment provides consistent effective dates year after year.
 But HRIS departments must be aware that choosing active enrollment means that HR teams conducting enrollment must follow up with employees who don’t participate and prompt them to complete it, and employees are more likely to make changes that cause error.

-Determining what type of enrollment plan your company will use early on will pave the way for clearer communication with employees, while helping you plan for success and understand which pitfalls to watch out for.
+Determining what type of enrollment plan your company will use early on will pave the way for clearer communication with employees, while helping you plan for success and understand pitfalls.

 Generating awareness about open enrollment to employees is a crucial part of ensuring success.
-Employees need a timely heads-up that OE is approaching, and they will need easy access to plan documents as well as important facts and deadlines.
-Communicating across multiple channels, depending on what channels are available within your organization, is important so that people who mainly use email, as well as those who more actively follow chat features or announcement platforms, can all be reached with your OE messages.
-Employees must be cognizant of the election rules that come into play during OE based on the enrollment method you chose.
+Employees need a timely heads-up that open enrollment is approaching, and they will need easy access to plan documents as well as important facts and deadlines.
+Communicating across multiple channels, depending on what channels are available within your organization, is important so that people who mainly use email, as well as those who more actively follow chat features or announcement platforms, can all be reached with your open enrollment messages.
+Employees must be cognizant of the election rules that come into play during open enrollment based on the enrollment method you chose.
 There are generally three types of plans that employees must be made aware of: core plans, reimbursement plans, and ancillary plans, each with varying election rules.

 - Core plans include assets such as medical, dental and vision benefits.
 They are the simplest form of plan, as employees can enroll or make changes without any restrictions.